Audrey Hunt, author of "Anyone Can Sing," explains how we make sound.

-Most of us pay little attention to our tongue, (unless we bite it), except for brushing it now and then, or to taste a bite of food - ( sweet, sour, bitter and salty.)
-However, for singers, the tongue plays a major role in producing a consistent, well focused tone.
-Therefore, complete attention must be given to the tongue.
+Unless we bite it, most of us pay little attention to our tongue, except for brushing it now and then or tasting a bite of food (sweet, sour, bitter, and salty).
+However, for singers, the tongue plays a major role in producing a consistent, well-focused tone.
+For one thing, we would not be able to speak or sing (articulate) without our tongue.

 The Human Tongue

-One of the main goals of the singer is to sing legato ( smooth and connected.)
+The tongue is a channel for the sound and any nervous tension will resort in distortion as you're singing.
+For emotion to be expressed freely through the voice, the tongue must be relaxed.
+One of the main goals of the singer is to sing legato (smooth and connected).
 If there is tension in the tongue, there will be tension in the tone (production of sound).
 This is the biggest reason for wanting to relieve tension.

 Another reason for releasing tongue tension is to allow the tone to flow freely.
 If the tongue is in the wrong position it actually blocks the tone causing the sound to be swallowed.
 When that occurs, you can actually hear the tension coming from the back of the throat.
 Hence, all tension must be dealt with through specific exercises which I will share with you.